waynegramlich/Fab/Apex.md

 * Mounting:
   Frequently parts need to be mounted in a vice.
 For this the part need to be rotated so that the surface to be machines is normal to the *Z axis.
 And another surface is aligned to be normal to the +Y axis.
-For "boxy" parts, the *ApexBoundBox* is used to get these directions.
+For "boxy" parts, the *ApexBox* is used to get these directions.
 Specifically, *z\_align* rotates the part such that *z\_align* is in the +Z axis direction and *y\_align* rotates the part such that the part is aligned in the +Y axis.